yuipp/wallora/README.md

 SOFTWARE.
 ```

 Photo content is served from third-party APIs per each source's license.
-See Settings → About for per-source attribution.
+See Settings → About for per- source attribution.